-You need to know how to promote your content too.
+You need to know how to promote that great content, too.

-If you don’t promote, you’re going to end up wasting a lot of the hard work that goes into creating your awesome posts.
+If you don’t promote, you’re going to end up wasting a lot of the hard work that goes into the content of your awesome web site.

-On top of that, people won’t be able to take action on the advice provided in your blog post!
+On top of that, people won’t be able to take action on the advice provided in your blog posts!